pjvds/born2code.net/_posts/2013-08-03-Remove-all-containers-from-docker.md

 keywords: [ubuntu, golang, wercker]
 ---

 Working with [docker](http://docker.io) is great, but sometimes I feel the need to cleanup my containers.
 Currently docker has no easy way for doing this.
+So let me share some commands with you I use frequently.

 There has been some talk on Github about a docker clean command.
 If you are interested I suggest you to watch this issue: [Implement a 'clean' command](https://github.com/dotcloud/docker/issues/928).
 Until this feature is released, you can use one of the following command to clean up all your containers.